 - be offered guidance in how to fill in application forms, write a C.V, prepare for interviews etc; and

 - have a variety of careers lessons and enrichment activities where they will investigate different careers, training and education routes, learn how to action plan and make informed decisions.

 Individual guidance interviews are available for all students in Years 8 to 13 upon request, but in addition, every student in Year 9 and Year 11 has a personal interview with a senior member of staff in order to help them clarify their thoughts about life post 16 and identify the appropriate option(s) to pursue, including Further Education and Apprenticeship pathways.

 We have a well-equipped Careers Library within the main Library, where pupils have access to a wide range of information on courses in further and higher education and employment and training opportunities, and also to a number of useful software packages to help them investigate and make decisions about the options open to them.
-The Library has open access throughout the day, and the Library staff and Mr Cross – Assistant Headteacher – are always happy to help with any queries.
+The Library has open access throughout the day, and the Library staff and Mr Cross – Careers Leader – are always happy to help with any queries.

 Beaumont works closely with YC Hertfordshire to provide additional support, and many students benefit from discussing their options with the YC Hertfordshire Personal Adviser for Beaumont Mrs Alison Curnow.
 Mrs Curnow visits the school on a weekly basis and offers students an impartial and confidential service to help them think about their options both in school and beyond, be it further education at a college, the Sixth Form, higher education, an Apprenticeship or Traineeship or employment.